ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.md

 The Shared team and the Network team are now nicely separated.
 But how is Application1 isolated from Shared and Application2?
 They are Editor for the same types of services.

 This is where resource groups can help out.
 Each team has microservices in a single VPC.
 All of the resources for a VPC can be put into a single resource group.
-And each team can only access it's own resource group.
+Each team will be allowed access to a single resource group.

-There will be three resource groups used for vpc (is) resources: "shared", "application1" and "application2".
-The network team will have Editor access for the is network service type of resources in each of the resource groups.
-The other teams will have Editor and and Manager for only the resources that are in their resource group.
+There will be three resource groups used for VPC (is) resources: "shared", "application1" and "application2".
+The network team will have Editor access for the **is** network service type of resources in each of the resource groups.
+The other teams will have Editor and Manager for their **is** resources in their resource group.

-These will be in a fourth resource group: "network" for the non IS resources: Transit Gateway and DNS.
+These will be in a fourth resource group: "network" for the non IS resources: {{site.data.keyword.tg_short}} and DNS.

 #### Pulling it all together
-This snippet of terraform sorts the VPC servie types into the associated resource collections shown earlier in the diagram:
+This snippet of terraform sorts the VPC service types into the associated resource collections shown earlier in the diagram:

 ```
 locals {